Chad Basin campaign (2018–2020): Renewed rebel offensives

 In September, rebels launched several raids against villages and military posts along the Nigerian-Cameroonian border.
 Many civilians and several soldiers were killed, while the insurgents retreated with captured livestock, weapons, and ammunition.
 Cameroon's chief of defense staff General René Claude Meka responded by shifting more troops to the border.
 The sporadic border raids into Cameroon were continuing as of December 2019.
 By this time, the Cameroonian government declared that "122 Boko Haram terrorists" had surrendered to Cameroonian security forces in the course of 2019.

 By February 2020, Operation Yancin Tafki was concluded, and the 1,200 Chadian troops which had been operating in Nigeria as part of the operation were withdrawn.
 Nigerian Chief of Army Staff Lt.
 Gen. Tukur Buratai declared that the insurgent forces had been driven back to a large degree.
 Though admitting that the rebels remained active, he downplayed the latter's more recent successes as being part of a "minimal resurgence".
 Heavy fighting continued, however, as Nigerian forces began an assault on Baga to retake it from ISWAP.
 Meanwhile, ISWAP began to experience extensive internal struggles, as its commander Ba Idrisa was deposed.
 Bo Lawan (alias "Lawan Abubakar") succeeded him, and promptly purged ISWAP's shura of suspected dissenters, reportedly imprisoning Ba Idrisa and four top commanders loyal to him, namely Mohammad Bashir, Mustapha Jere, Ali Abdullahi, and Baba Mayinta.
-Unidentified sources claimed that ISWAP experienced a mutiny on 26–27 February that resulted in the execution of the five imprisoned commanders, the desertation of another commander, Mustapha Kirmimma, while former ISWAP leader Abu Musab al-Barnawi was shot in the confusion, his fate unclear.
+Unidentified sources claimed that ISWAP experienced a mutiny on 26–27 February that resulted in the execution of the five imprisoned commanders, the desertation of another commander, Mustapha Kirmimma, while former ISWAP leader Abu Musab al-Barnawi was shot in the confusion, his fate initially unclear.
 However, this information remained unverifiable.

 Aftermath

 Despite the infighting among its forces, ISWAP remained operational and continued to release propaganda as well as initiate attacks in northern Nigeria and southeastern Niger.
 Soon after the conclusion of Operation Yancin Tafki, the MJTF launched another counter-insurgency operation codenamed "Boma's Wrath".
 ISWAP also launched a southward offensive with several brigades, attacking Garkida in northern Adamawa State and Damboa in southern Borno.
-In March, the Nigerian and Nigerien militaries claimed to have killed the Boko Haram commander known as "Bakura".
+In March, the Nigerian and Nigerien militaries claimed to have killed Boko Haram commander Bakura Doro, a statement which was subsequently revealed to be false.

 In contrast, attempts by the Nigerian Armed Forces to capture the Timbuktu Triangle from ISWAP in March 2020 resulted in heavy losses.
 ISWAP continued to maintain several strongholds in Nigeria.